-Effective December 1, 2003, all patent application related correspondence transmitted by facsimile must be directed to the central facsimile number, (703) 872-9306, with a few exceptions below.
-Replies to Office actions including after-final amendments that are transmitted by facsimile must be directed to the central facsimile number.
-Unofficial correspondence such as draft proposed amendments for interviews may continue to be transmitted by facsimile to the Technology Centers (TCs).
+Effective December 1, 2003, all patent application related correspondence transmitted by facsimile must be directed to the central facsimile number, with a few exceptions below.
+The central facsimile number is (571) 273-8300.
+Replies to Office actions including after-final amendments that are transmitted by facsimile must be directed to the central facsimile number. \\\>Correspondence< such as draft proposed amendments for interviews may continue to be transmitted by facsimile to the Technology Centers (TCs) >and should be made of record as part of the interview summary record.
+See MPEP § 713.04<.
 Office personnel should not use their personal facsimile numbers for official application related correspondence.
-Office personnel that inadvertently receive official application related correspondence on a personal facsimile number must either route (do not forward) the correspondence to the official central number or they may, with applicant's (or applicant's representative) permission, make the facsimile amendment part of an examiner's amendment.
+Office personnel that inadvertently receive official application related correspondence on a personal facsimile number must either route (do not forward) the correspondence to the official central facsimile number or they may, with applicant's (or applicant's representative) permission, make the facsimile amendment part of an examiner's amendment.